Jeppebak1/P2-Robotic-disassembly/README.md

-PythonScriptUR5eDisassembly.py is the python script used in the RoboDK file PrecisionRepeatabilityLinearP2.script is the scirpt used for testing the accuracy and repeatability with linear movement PrecisionReapeatabilityP2.script is the scirpt used for testing the accuracy and repeatability with joint movement.
+PythonScriptUR5eDisassembly.py is the python script used in the RoboDK file PrecisionRepeatabilityLinearP2.script is the scirpt used for testing the accuracy and repeatability with linear movement PrecisionReapeatabilityP2.script is the scirpt used for testing the accuracy and repeatability with joint movement. kinematik virker.mw is a maple scirpt to calculate the kinematics